 After a long day of work or class and dealing with public transportation and the busyness of the city, sometimes the last thing you want to do is cook dinner for yourself.
 You use Seamless to order food and get it delivered to you from nearby restaurants.
 You can filter by price and choose from pretty much any food ethnicity you can imagine.
-It’s a great way to find out about different restaurants in your area rather than just getting delivery from the same few places.
+It’s a great way to find out about different restaurants in your area rather than just getting delivery from the same few places, there is great delivery companies, including the shiply team.
 Just be careful, because I’ve heard from a few people that once you start using Seamless, it can become pretty addictive!

 This is such a cool app and another great way to discover new places in the city.
 First, you select a category, which include food and drinks, shopping, and grooming.
 Then you can customise by time of day, all of NYC or a specific neighbourhood, what you are looking for, and who you are with.
 Once all that information has been entered, the app will give you a bunch of places it thinks you may be interested in.
 You can even customise it to say you want to go somewhere hipster or with a nice view…the possibilities are really endless with UrbanDaddy!
 I especially liked to use this app to find cool brunch spots in specific neighbourhoods of the city.